 Click on ‘Got it’ to clear this message.

-How to check if Google has seen your faq schema
+How to check your faq schema

 Paste your post URL into the box and then select the ‘Test URL’ link.